masalha-alaa/gender-prediction/README.md

 ## Introduction
 In this project I attempt to predict the gender (male / female) of English text authors.
 I built the dataset myself by using a third Python library to fetch public posts and comments from reddit.
 I tackled the problem with 2 different methods and compared the results.
 The first method is a regular Machine Learning approach using several classifiers and TfIdf values of certain features, and the second method is a deep learning approach using a bidirectional LSTM network.
-Additionally, I deployed the final model to the web using Flask, so it can be accessed and tested online by everyone.
+Additionally, I will deploy the final model to the web using Flask, so it can be accessed and tested online by everyone.

 Here I present a quick overview of the project.
 For a complete walkthrough, including the code, please head over to the [src directory](https://github.com/masalha-alaa/gender-prediction/tree/master/src) for the regular ML approach, and to my notebook [gender-recognition-keras.ipynb](https://github.com/masalha-alaa/gender-prediction/blob/master/gender_recognition_keras.ipynb) for the DL approach.